pdjr-signalk-plugins/pgn130316/README.md

 If you want to preserve the default mappings used in Signal K, then do not change the 'name' properties for sources 0 through 14 or the plugin will not be able to decode these PGNs.

-The default configuration file supplied with the plugin preserves as far as possible the legacy Signal K path allocations with some corrections for logical inconsistencies, especially by acknowledging that *all* PGN 130316 messages will include an ```Instance``` field value.

 The last map in the example configuration shown above illustrates how to provide a catch-all.